KorbinDick/SDR-Capstone/README.md

 There have been many iterations in terms of DDS throughout the process of this project.
 Primarily the change in sineLUT as the previous iterations (256, 1024 indexes) provided sub-optimal performance when it came to trying to achieve coherent FSK generation.

+DDS is used on both the Rx and Tx sides.
+On the Tx side, as previoudly stated, for generating the intermediate frequencies (4.8kHz and 9.6kHz) based on the digital audio bitstream (payloads) and framing after the codec2Task.
+On the Rx side, it is used as the digital non-coherent frequency detection mechanism.

+On the Rx side, samples (after having a bandpass filter applied to them)...

 ## Modulation (FSK SSB Achieved through IQ)

 ## Data Walkthrough and Formatting (Rx)